h4cc/awesome-elixir/README.md

 * [blocking_queue](https://github.com/joekain/BlockingQueue) - BlockingQueue is a simple queue implemented as a GenServer.
 It has a fixed maximum length established when it is created.
 * [bloomex](https://github.com/gmcabrita/bloomex) - A pure Elixir implementation of Scalable Bloom Filters.
 * [clope](https://github.com/ayrat555/clope) - Elixir implementation of [CLOPE](http://www.inf.ufrgs.br/~alvares/CMP259DCBD/clope.pdf): A Fast and Effective Clustering Algorithm for Transactional Data.
+* [Closure Table](https://github.com/florinpatrascu/closure_table) - Closure Table for Elixir - a simple solution for storing and manipulating complex hierarchies.
+It provides in-memory and Ecto adapters.
 * [combination](https://github.com/seantanly/elixir-combination) - Elixir library to generate combinations and permutations from Enumerable collection.
 * [conrex](https://github.com/NAISorg/conrex) - An Elixir implementation of the CONREC algorithm for topographic or isochrone maps.
 * [count_buffer](https://github.com/camshaft/count_buffer) - Buffer a large set of counters and flush periodically.